Skip to content

 4. Kirkenes

-Kirkenes is a little town in the Finnmark region where you can have a real winter experience.
-It lies in the far east part of Northern Norway where it meets the Russian borders.
-Luckily, Kirkenes possess the perfect conditions for the aurora borealis to make appearance most of the year.
-Consequently, it became a famous destination for many travelers.
+Kirkenes, a quaint town in the Finnmark region of Northern Norway, offers an authentic winter experience.
+Located in the far east of Norway, near the Russian border, Kirkenes provides excellent conditions for viewing the aurora borealis throughout much of the year, making it a popular destination for travellers.

 5. Narvik

-Narvik is one of the popular destinations where you can go chasing the Northern Lights in Norway.
-Its location near the head of Ofotfjorden in the county of Nordland inside the Arctic Circle.
-Narvik is a beautiful town rich in mountain ranges and fjords.
+Narvik is a popular destination for chasing the Northern Lights in Norway.
+Situated near the head of Ofotfjorden in the county of Nordland, within the Arctic Circle, Narvik is a stunning town surrounded by mountain ranges and fjords.

 6. Senja